 - Repetition number: This field indicates the Msg1 repetition number to be applied to the contention-free Random Access.
 If this field is set to 0, Msg1 repetition number does not apply.
 If this field is set to 1, the Msg1 repetition number is 2.
 If this field is set to 2, the Msg1 repetition number is 4.
 If this field is set to 3, the Msg1 repetition number is 8.
 The length of the field is 2 bits.

-NOTE 1: A non-zero Msg1 repetition number value may only be included in the LTM Cell Switch Command MAC CE when the LTM target cell configuration has contention-based Random Access Resources with a FeatureCombinationPreambles with the same Msg1 repetition number value and featureCombination indicating only msg1-Repetitions.
+NOTE 1: For non-(e)RedCap UEs, a non-zero Msg1 repetition number value may only be included in the LTM Cell Switch Command MAC CE when the LTM target cell configuration has contention-based Random Access Resources with a FeatureCombinationPreambles with the same Msg1 repetition number value and featureCombination indicating only msg1-Repetitions.

+NOTE 1a: For RedCap UEs or if RedCap is considered to be applicable for this Random Access procedure for eRedCap UEs, a non-zero Msg1 repetition number value may only be included in the LTM Cell Switch Command MAC CE when the LTM target cell configuration has contention-based Random Access Resources with a FeatureCombinationPreambles with the same Msg1 repetition number value and featureCombination indicating only redcap and msg1-Repetitions.

+NOTE 1b: For eRedCap UEs, if eRedCap is considered to be applicable for this Random Access procedure, a non-zero Msg1 repetition number value may only be included in the LTM Cell Switch Command MAC CE when the LTM target cell configuration has contention-based Random Access Resources with a FeatureCombinationPreambles with the same Msg1 repetition number value and featureCombination indicating only eRedcap and msg1-Repetitions.